-Finally, change the Language menu to Java and click on Finish to initiate the project creation process.
+Finally, change the Language menu to Java and make sure the Use legacy android.support libraries option is turned off before clicking on Finish to initiate the project creation process.

 3.5 Modifying the Example Application

 At this point, Android Studio has created a minimal example application project and opened the main window.